 2. Make it easy for you

-‘thisismyveryveryhardpassword’ is better than a single dictionary word plus a number, simply because it’s longer.
-They are both equally easy to remember.
+‘thisismyveryveryhardpassword’ is better than a single dictionary word plus a number (e.g. Arsenal67), simply because it’s longer.
+Each one is as easy to remember as the other.

 3. Use upper case, lower case & numbers

-‘THISismyveryveryhardpassword7’ is better, but it’s still easy for a human and hard for the hacker.
+‘THISismyveryveryhardpassword7’ is better, but it’s still easy for a human to remember but hard for the hacker.

 4. Don’t put the numbers at the end

 The ‘word’ then ‘number’ combination is a known method to hackers, so try the numbers in the middle somewhere like ‘THISismyveryvery7hardpassword’